akiraah/command-line-tool/README.md

 # command-line-tool

-Demo command line tool written in rust, reads and writes new files by replacing the existing string.
+Demo command line tool written in rust, reads and writes new files by replacing the existing content.

 ## use